 Bowker provides a list of online sites that will generate a barcode for you if you tell them the book’s ISBN and retail price.
 The cost for the barcode graphic is $10-$20.
 LSI generated the barcode for FDP without a separate charge.

 Taxes.
 As a resident of New York City who might be selling books, I was required to apply for a Certificate of Authority to collect taxes.
 Then I had to collect taxes on any items shipped within New York State, and had to submit a quarterly report to New York State.
 I was responsible for this even if I didn’t happen to sell any books to New Yorkers during a given quarter.

 An ebook is a lot cheaper to produce than a printed one, and the overhead’s a lot lower.
 See Step-by-Step Kindle Publishing.
 If you produce both ebook and printed versions, you have the potential to reach a wider market.

 - William Zinsser’s On Writing Well.
 Extremely useful ideas for making your writing more attractive to readers: working on the leading paragraphs, pulling the reader from one paragraph to the next, etc.

 - Ayn Rand, The Art of Nonfiction, A Guide for Writers and Readers.

 - Leonard Peikoff, “Objective Communication.”
-Taped lecture course available from the Ayn Rand Bookstore.
+Taped lecture course now available in print.